MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/GridViewCard/RedesignedGridViewCard/README.md

 );
 ```
 ## Conclusion
-The **`RedesignedGridViewItem`** component is essential for displaying articles in a grid layout with modern styling.
+The **`RedesignedGridViewCard`** component is essential for displaying articles in a grid layout with modern styling.
 It offers a comprehensive view of each article, highlighting key details such as the image, title, creation date, and user avatar.
 This component ensures a visually appealing and engaging browsing experience by utilizing updated UI elements and flexible layouts.
 It also includes fallbacks for images and a skeleton loader to handle scenarios where the article image is missing or still loading.
-By incorporating dynamic styling and modern design principles, the `RedesignedGridViewItem` component provides a seamless and interactive user experience, aligning with contemporary UI standards and enhancing content presentation.
+By incorporating dynamic styling and modern design principles, the `RedesignedGridViewCard` component provides a seamless and interactive user experience, aligning with contemporary UI standards and enhancing content presentation.